surniaulula/wpsso-rrssb/readme.txt

 	* Added a POT (Portable Object Template) file with translation strings in languages/wpsso-rrssb.pot.

 == Upgrade Notice ==

+= 1.1.4 =

+2016/01/13 - Updated the css and js files from the latest RRSSB master branch (https://github.com/kni-labs/rrssb).

 = 1.1.3 =